ThomasRoca/American-Community-Survey-Project/index.md

 <code>["New York-Newark-Jersey City, NY-NJ-PA Metro Area","9.4","001","35620"],</code><br>
 <code>["New York-Newark-Jersey City, NY-NJ-PA Metro Area","15.1","004","35620"]]</code><br>

 We end up with an array of 3 arrays.
-The first one provides the meta data, the second one gives poverty rate for total population (i.e. 9.4%) and the third one for Black and African American (15,1%).
+The first one provides the meta data, the second one gives poverty rate for total population (i.e. 9.4%) and the third one for Black or African American (15,1%).

 To retrieve and store this information in variables, we can use those elements' index - NB. index starts with 0 not 1.
 Array[0] will be the 1st array containing the meta data ``["NAME","S0201_246E","POPGROUP","metropolitan statistical area/micropolitan statistical area"]`` and array[0][0] will be its 1st element if this first array,  i.e. ``NAME``.